- US Online Poker

 Illinois casinos remain closed, but local sports fans are finally able to bet on games again.

-On Thursday, Rivers Casino Des Plaines took the state’s first legal sports betting app live under the BetRivers banner.
+On Thursday, Rivers Casino Des Plaines took the state’s first legal sports betting app live under the BetRivers sports betting banner.

 Launch makes Illinois the 11th state with regulated online sports betting and the fifth in which Rush Street Interactive competes.
 It also makes Chicago the largest US city with open access to the sports gambling marketplace.